bfsujason/bertalign/README.md

 All the experiments are conducted on [Google Colab](https://colab.research.google.com/).

 ### Sentence Embeddings
-We use the Python script [embed_sents.py](./bin/embed_sents.py) to create the sentence embedddings for the MAC-Dev and the Bible corpus:
+We use the Python script [embed_sents.py](./bin/embed_sents.py) to create the sentence embedddings for the MAC-Dev and the Bible corpus.
+This script is based on [Vecalign developed by Brian Thompson](https://github.com/thompsonb).
 ```
 # Embedding MAC-Dev Chinese
 !python bin/embed_sents.py \